Testbild-synth/HAGIWO-040-VCS-Eurorack/README.md

 For the PCBs, the module has one circuit PCB and one panel PCB.
 You can order them on any common PCB manufacturing service, I used JLCPCB.
 Standard settings should be fine.

 Probably the only part that is a bit special about the BOM in this are the switches: I made the choice to switch the standard push switches HAGIWO uses to CHERRY MX switches.
 They are bigger, sure, but they are also far more satisfying and everyone can [insert their favourite type](https://switchandclick.com/wp-content/uploads/2020/07/Cherry-MX-Switch-Guide-1-1024x679.webp).
-Make sure to get the "RGB" option which has space for the LED indicator
+Make sure to get the "RGB" option which has space for the LED indicator.
+I got the wrong ones and had to kinda bend the bottom of mine to make the LED fit.